mharrend/herwig7tutorial/README.md

 * Provide Herwig7 for the CMS persons participating in the tutorial
 * Collection of material required for the CMS-specific tutorial

-## Setup of Herwig7 in CMSSW 8_1_0_pre12
+## Setup of Herwig7 in CMSSW 7_1_25_patch1

-* Unfortunately, the Herwig7 package -- being implemented in CMSSW 8_1_X -- still has some issues which could not get fixed before the date of the tutorial.
+* Unfortunately, the Herwig7 package and the Herwig7 interface which will be implemented in CMSSW 8_1_X are not fully usuable among others due to the fact that no official candidate CMSSW 8_1_X version was released.
-* Therefore, a working Herwig7 installation was setup on LXPLUS which can be used by the participants.
+* Therefore, a working Herwig7 installation was setup on LXPLUS using the CMSSW 7_1_X branch which can be used by the participants.
+* In this way participants can use all parts of the generator chain configuration.

 ### Steps in detail